Identify a phishing email

 Today everyone is aware of phishing emails and is wary of links they receive in emails, especially if the email was unsolicited.
 Spammers are also aware of it and have improved the quality of the email.
 The normal identifiers such as bad spelling, grammatical errors blank To: field, vague subject etc. are no longer present.
 Often the email is targeted phishing email and everything about it is legitimate.

 Note: None of this information is visible and the steps are not possible on mobile devices .
+Mobile devices often ONLY display the Name and NOT the email addresses.
 In a targeted attack , The phisher often sends such emails when they expect you to be traveling and checking emails on your mobile device.

 The following example was provided by a client who